Sign In Try Free

 Workflow-specific structure

-7 workflow profiles across consulting, finance, startup, sales, executive, product, and general business decks.
+8 workflow profiles across consulting, finance, startup, sales, executive, product, training, and general business decks.
 The deck is structured for the job — a consulting readout is shaped differently from an investor pitch.

 Grounded in your sources

-Decks are grounded in the sources you provide, with a built-in citation, trust-check, and source-review surface for reviewers — not bolted on after generation.
+Decks can cite uploaded source material and approved web research, with a built-in citation, trust-check, and source-review surface for reviewers before handoff.
 Bring a topic, notes, briefs, articles, or uploaded material and keep the claims traceable.

 Finish in one workspace

-Create a finished presentation in one workspace, with outline planning, workflow-specific structure, slide editing, citations, presenter tools, and export attached to the same deck.
+Create a client-handoff presentation in one workspace, with outline planning, workflow-specific structure, slide editing, citations, presenter tools, and export attached to the same deck.

 A no-card 14-day trial